NobShen/tuvi/README.md

 - Then create a new VM using the enp0s25 Ethernet device

+        sudo multiplan launch //without any option will create VM with 1p ipv4 10.77.97.130 sudo multipass launch --network=mpbr0 //this option will create VM with 2 ip 10.77.97.154 & 10.77.97.96 (mpbr0 ?) so 2 ip connections
+        sudo multipass laucnh --network=enp0s25 //this option will 1st create a bridge device br-enp0s25 with 2 slaves br-enp0s25-child and tapxxxx then create VM with ip

         multipass launch --network=enp0s25

         Multipass needs to create a bridge to connect to enp1s0.